cloudposse/terraform-aws-memorydb/README.md

 Check out these related projects.

 - [terraform-null-label](https://github.com/cloudposse/terraform-null-label) - Terraform module designed to generate consistent names and tags for resources.
 Use terraform-null-label to implement a strict naming convention.
+- [terraform-aws-security-group](https://github.com/cloudposse/terraform-aws-security-group) - Terraform module to create an AWS Security Group along with a set of Security Group Rules.

 ## References